Crop Health Monitoring Sensors: Complete Guide to Smart Farming Technology

 European UnionCommon Agricultural Policy (CAP)Promotes sustainable farming practices

-IndiaDigital Agriculture Mission (2021–2025)Encourages use of agricultural technology
+IndiaDigital Agriculture Mission (2021–2025)Encourages adoption of agricultural tech

 AustraliaNational Smart Farms ProgramSupports technology-driven farming methods

-The Digital Agriculture Mission in India, active between 2021 and 2025, aims to integrate technology such as sensors, remote sensing, and agricultural data platforms into farming systems.
+The Digital Agriculture Mission in India focuses on integrating sensors, remote sensing, and data platforms into farming systems.

 Tools and Resources for Crop Monitoring